kirotawa/pluginsinpython/README.md

     - Author: Leônidas S.B. kirotawa.
     - version: 0.1.2
-    - It does not use sivy.net.
+    - This new version does not use sivy.net more.
     - Using Lastfm API + PIL to create the image.

     - About: this plugin get you lastfm top10 artists and basead on a period